jenkinsci/build-monitor-plugin/README.md

 # Jenkins CI Build Monitor Plugin

-Provides a highly visible, subtly animated view of current project status.
+Provides a highly visible, subtly animated view of the current project status.
 Ideal as an Extreme Feedback Device to be displayed on a screen on your office wall.

 ## Setting up